-BiographyCarolyn is a third-year Human Development and Social Policy PhD student in SESP.
-She studies adult career narratives, sociology of career, and how career narratives with respect to the idea of having a calling are evolving.
-More generally, Carolyn is motivated by an interest in how environments and cultures shape the stories people tell, and how the stories people tell relate to other life outcomes, like well-being.
+BiographyCarolyn is a fifth-year Human Development and Social Policy PhD student in SESP.
+She studies adult career narratives, sociology of career, and the stories people tell about commitment to work.
+Carolyn is motivated by an interest in how context shapes personal narrative, and also how personal narratives relate to positive adaptations in life, like psychological well-being.
+Carolyn is currently conducting studies of the career narrative identities of two groups: (1) long-term public educators and (2) stage and screen actors.
 Prior to coming to SESP, Carolyn worked for the US Department of Health and Human Services, evaluating the efficiency and effectiveness of public health programs.
 Carolyn has a Master's in Public Policy from the University of Chicago, and spent over a year in East Africa working in the fields of public health and refugee relief services.

 |2009||MA, International Relations||University of Chicago|